 Telling people to ‘seek good things within themselves’ is implying to me to mean we must seek self-improvement of the mind by means of wisdom.
 However, what caught my attention later in the passage was this statement: ‘Everyone hopes to reach old age’.
-It’s a generalisation that many of us modern folk have heard more than once… but when the young say they hope to live to an old age what they really mean is that they wish to delay death as long as possible as something to be put in the cupboard to worry about and confront in the winter years of their lives.
+It’s a generalisation that many of us modern folk have heard more than once, but from this statement I have a cynical view: when the young say they hope to live to an old age what they really mean is that they wish to delay death as long as possible, not wishing to die young, they put old age in the cupboard as something to deal with in the winter years of their lives.

-In this which doesn’t happen often, I disagree with Cicero, it’s not that people hope to live to old age it’s that they hope to live a life of ample longevity to mask the inevitability of mortality.
-However, how people deal with old age by instead of accumulating wisdom and philosophy to cope with it they choose to complain and be miserable then on that part I agree that is foolish choice.
+I don’t disagree with Cicero often, but in this case I do.
+It’s not that people hope to live to an old age, it’s that they hope to live a life of ample longevity to mask the inevitability of mortality.
+But I agree on the latter part of that quote – instead of accumulating the wisdom from philosophy to cope with it, when people do reach old age having hoped in younger years to reach it they then proceed to complain and be miserable.
+This I agree is a foolish choice.

 Complaining about old age

 This feeling of old age as creeping upon us is a sentiment alive and well today as it was back then, Cato speaks:

 “They say that old age crept up on them much faster than they expected.
 But, first of all, who is to blame for such poor judgment?
 Does old age steal upon youth any faster than youth does on childhood?
 Would growing old really be less of a burden to them if they were approaching eight hundred rather than eighty?”